 Mr. Mayberry builds effective client service teams.
 For every engagement, he strives to leverage the collective experience of Kilpatrick Townsend's more than 100 person trademark team to bring the right combination of resources to bear to achieve client success in a timely and cost-effective manner.

-Lead counsel for Original Appalachian Artworks, Inc. against infringement claims by former licensee for breach of an exclusive license agreement that sought to remove our client’s iconic CABBAGE PATCH KIDS brand from the market for the holiday season.
-Defeated a preliminary injunction and then arbitrated the dispute.
-Arbitrator’s award of no breach of contract, and award of unpaid royalties and attorney’s fees confirmed by District Court and affirmed by Eleventh Circuit.
+Defended iconic toy brand licensor accused of breaching exclusive license agreement when it selected a business competitor as new licensee prior to the expiration date of exclusive license.
+We defeated a preliminary injunction motion and received an arbitrator’s award of no breach of contract, damages for unpaid royalties and attorney’s fees which were confirmed by District Court and affirmed by Eleventh Circuit.
 JAKKS Pacific, Inc. v.
-Original Appalachian Artworks, Inc. 718 Fed.
+Original Appalachian Artworks, Inc., 718 Fed.
 Appx.
 776 (11th Cir.
 2017).

-Lead IP counsel for fashion designer Tory Burch, LLC in suit in Delaware Chancery Court alleging that director competed unfairly against the company by launching a knockoff version of the TORY BURCH brand created with company’s confidential information and in violation of fiduciary duties and contractual obligations.
+Represented fashion designer Tory Burch in store design trade dress infringement action claiming that director launched a knockoff TORY BURCH store design with company’s confidential information in violation of fiduciary duties and contractual obligations.
 J. Christopher Burch v.
 Tory Burch et al., No. 7921-CS (Del.
 Ch., C.A., filed Nov.
 5, 2012).

-Lead counsel for Ikea U.S., Inc. in trademark infringement action to prevent IKEA fan site from publishing advertising for competing retailers on website; argued successfully for dismissal of anti-trust trademark tying and breach of contract claims.
+Represented Ikea in trademark infringement action to prevent fan site from publishing a competitor’s advertising on IKEA fan site; we also argued successfully for dismissal of anti-trust trademark tying and breach of contract claims.
 Ikeafans, Inc. v.
 Ikea U.S., Inc., No. 1:14-cv-00584 (E.D.
 Va. filed May 20, 2014).

-Lead counsel for Sara Lee Corporation in trademark infringement action that LEG LOOKS infringed L’EGGS trademark; injunctive relief recommended; Fourth Circuit upheld recommendation reversing District Court and remanding case with instructions to enter a permanent injunction.
+Represented Sara Lee Corporation in bench trial against leg wear competitor that launched an infringing LEG LOOKS pantyhose to compete against L’EGGS hosiery in food, drug, and mass stores.
+Defeated a claim that L’EGGS is generic.
+The Fourth Circuit upheld the Magistrate Judge’s recommendation and remanded the case with instructions to enter a permanent injunction.
 Sara Lee Corp. v.
 Kayser-Roth Corp., 81 F.3d 455 (4th Cir.
 1996).

-Lead counsel for Hormel Foods Corporation in action to enforce covenant not to compete; successfully argued for preliminary injunction entered; recovered $2.5 million settlement.
+Represented Hormel Foods Corporation in trade secret action to enforce covenant not to compete; preliminary injunction entered; $2.5 million recovery.
 Anson v.
 Hormel Healthlabs, Inc., No. 1:04-CV-1463 (E.D.
 Va. filed December 6, 2004).

 Defended Pepsi-Cola bottler in criminal antitrust price-fixing action.
 Jury verdict of acquittal.
 United States of America v.
 Pepsi-Cola Bottling Co., No. A-CR-90-54, (W.D.N.C 1990).

-Lead counsel for Opposer in Trademark Trial and Appeal Board proceeding.
-Following trial, Board sustained opposition to register BALL PARK for beer due to likelihood of confusion with registered mark BALL PARK for franks).
+Represented Opposer at trial before Trademark Trial and Appeal Board.
+Board refused registration of BALL PARK for beer due to likelihood of confusion with registered mark BALL PARK for franks.
 Hygrade Food Products Corp. v.
 CRB Co., Opp.
 No. 103,744 (T.T.A.B., slip op.
 August 4, 1999).

-Lead counsel for franchisor against holdover franchisee in trademark infringement action; summary judgment granted finding likelihood of confusion and defeating laches defense; permanent and permanent injunction entered.
+Represented miniature golf franchisor in trademark infringement action.
+Client was awarded summary judgment upholding claim of likelihood of confusion and denying laches and generic defenses.
 Putt-Putt, LLC v.
 Constant Friendship, LLC, 936 F. Supp.2d 648 (D. Md.
 2013).

 Insights View All